ehcloninger/ericcloninger.com/_posts/2022-11-29-where-on-the-internet-is-eric.md

 ### Telegram :no_entry_sign:

-I don't use services with proprietary cryptographic techniques and I certainly don't use services headquartered in Russia, so this is a non-starter.
+I don't use services with proprietary cryptographic techniques regardless of where the service is located, so this is a non-starter.